rithikasilva/readme-lol-stats/README.md

 This dictates where the generated statistics will be displayed.

 This following code allows you to run the project manually.
 You can schedule using cron if you want to automate it.
-Ensure to have a secret named "MY_PAT" with the Fine-Grained Access Token and "API_KEY" with the Riot API key for this action to work.
+Ensure to have a secret named  "API_KEY" with the Riot API key for this action to work.
 Additionally, the code must be placed in the `.github/workflows` directory of the repository.
+Note that you may replace `@0.1` with a release number of your choice for each successive version of the project.

 ```yml
 name: Run readme-lol-stats